WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 ### Task 3: Adding Film Details

 You're almost finished.
-Now, you'll render the film details you're receiving from the API (and currently logging to the console) in the browser window for the user.
+Now, you'll render the film details you're receiving from the API (and currently logging to the console) in the browser window.

 #### Step 1: Add image URLs for `FilmDetails`.